 The purpose is to identify which is best suited for LArSoft use in data products.

-#3 Updated by Gianluca Petrillo over 3 years ago
+#3 Updated by Gianluca Petrillo almost 4 years ago

 Today a discussion with Kazuhiro Terao reminded me that a very desirable feature is to be able to use different base types for the representation of the coordinates.

 This allows to halve the space of vectors when single precision is enough, which is typically the case for measured momenta.

 CHHEP does not support this feature, while ROOT does.